 An optional character string to prepend to the formatted number (e.g., "$").
 Defaults to

 A logical value indicating whether to truncate the numbers before formatting.
-Defaults to
+When

 Value